This post may contain affiliate links. See our disclosure policy.

 - In the microwave or over the stove, melt the chocolate.
 Stir until smooth.

 - Holding a cherry by its stem, dip it into the chocolate.
 Place on a baking sheet covered with wax paper.

 - Press a chocolate kiss to the front of the cherry.
+The wet chocolate will hold them together.
 Wedge peanut halves between the cherry and chocolate kiss to make the ears.

 - Add a couple dots of white frosting for eyes, then put a little melted chocolate on a red-hot and place on the end of the kiss to make the nose.